-Ensia Live features noted authors, journalists, scientists, business leaders, explorers and other thought leaders working on the forefront of solving today’s — and tomorrow’s — most vexing environmental challenges.
+Ensia Live features noted authors, journalists, scientists, business leaders, explorers and other thought leaders working on the forefront of solving today’s — and tomorrow’s — most pressing environmental challenges.

 Journalist MARC GUNTHER